gvwilson/thirdbit/src/fiction/makers-return/index.md

 "We'll sort it out."

 Sorting it out turned out to mean a space walk.
-Doctor Meadows wanted to send one of the service bots, but Captain Leung insisted that he had to do it.
+Doctor Szego wanted to send one of the service bots, but Captain Leung insisted that he had to do it.
 "Have you forgotten why we had to launch in such a hurry?" he demanded.